General rules for Bachelor's and Master's Programmes

 Duration of Study

 As a Charles University student, you also have the possibility of undertaking a period of study at a linked institution in Europe under the Erasmus+ exchange programme.
-Check the website.
+Check the website https://www.mff.cuni.cz/exchange_programmes.

 Study in a degree programme is guided by a degree plan.
-A degree programme is divided into study branches and possibly further divided into specializations.
-The degree plan specifies the following for each degree programme, for each study branch and, where applicable, for each specialization:
+Most of our programmes are divided into specializations.
+The degree plan specifies the following for each degree programme, and, where applicable, for each specialization:

 - Obligatory courses (you have to complete these before the state final examination),